Karaka-Management/User-Guide/setup/install.md

 ```

 > The `php.ini` file can be **often** found at C:/xampp/php/php.ini on Windows and /etc/php/8.0/apache2/php.ini on Linux.
+>
+> Sometimes the ending .dll and .so must be omitted depending on the version and configuration of your php installation.

 If the extension is not installed and not activated you can alternatively run the following commands on Linux (just as example):